Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 You have human strength.
 Yes, of course.

-Now, Momo, living in Stephen's shoe
+Now, Mamo, living in Stephen's shoe

 in the Hoka,

-When you're ready to go to bed and you want him to stop walking, and and when he's ready to go to bed and he wants you to stop drinking.
+there must be some sort of like nighttime ritual that you two have.
+When you're ready to go to bed and you want him to stop walking, and when he's ready to go to bed, he wants you to stop drinking.

 What's that like when you're getting ready to settle down for night?

-Well, occasionally, if he's up late, he says I can sleep in his slipper, which is really kind of you, Stephen.
+Well, occasionally if he's up late, he says I can sleep in his slipper, which is really kind of you, Stephen.
 Very nice.

 And there's a little sort of a pocket where my, you see, my big toe aims a little bit that way.
-Oh, yeah, just a little spot right in there.
+Oh.

 So it's fine.
 It's fine.